tinoryj/ELECT/AE_INSTRUCTION.md

 OSSServerPort=8000 # The port number of the OSS server node ClientNode="10.31.0.187" # The IP address of the client node (it can be the local node running the scripts) UserName="cc" # The user name of all the previous nodes sudoPasswd="" # The sudo password of all the previous nodes; we use this to automatically install the required packages; we assume all the nodes have the same user name.
-For the chamelone cloud, please keep this as empty.
+For the Chameleon cloud, please keep this as empty.
 PathToArtifact="/home/${UserName}/ELECT" # The path to the artifact folder; we assume all the nodes have the same path.
 PathToELECTExpDBBackup="/home/${UserName}/ELECTExpDBBackup" # The path to the backup folder for storing the loaded DB content; we assume all the nodes have the same path.
 PathToELECTLog="/home/${UserName}/ELECTLog" # The path to the log folder for storing the experiment logs; we assume all the nodes have the same path.